awsdocs/iam-user-guide/doc_source/id_credentials_temp_control-access_assumerole.md

 The permissions policy of the role that is being assumed determines the permissions for the temporary security credentials that are returned by `AssumeRole`, `AssumeRoleWithSAML`, and `AssumeRoleWithWebIdentity`\.
 You define these permissions when you create or update the role\.

-Optionally, you can pass a JSON policy as a parameter of the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API operations\.
-This *session policy* limits the permissions for that for the role's temporary credential session\.
+Optionally, you can pass inline or managed [session policies](access_policies.md#policies_session) as parameters of the `AssumeRole`, `AssumeRoleWithSAML`, or `AssumeRoleWithWebIdentity` API operations\.
+Session policies limit the permissions for the role's temporary credential session\.
+The resulting session's permissions are the intersection of the role's identity\-based policy and the session policies\.
 You can use the role's temporary credentials in subsequent AWS API calls to access resources in the account that owns the role\.
-You cannot use the session policy to grant permissions that are in excess of those allowed by the identity\-based policy of the role that is being assumed\.
+You cannot use session policies to grant more permissions than those allowed by the identity\-based policy of the role that is being assumed\.
 To learn more about how AWS determines the effective permissions of a role, see [Policy Evaluation Logic](reference_policies_evaluation-logic.md)\.

 ![\[PermissionsWhenPassingRoles_Diagram\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/role_passed_policy_permissions.png)